 Localization of the infraspinatus muscle

-The infraspinatus muscle is one of the four muscles that comprise the rotator cuff, has its origin in the infraspinous fossa of the scapula and inserts over the back side of the shoulder joint capsule into the greater tubercle of the humerus.
+The infraspinatus muscle is one of the four muscles that comprise the rotator cuff, it covers the larger part of the infraspinous fossa of the scapula where it originates and inserts over the back side of the shoulder joint capsule into the greater tubercle of the humerus.
 Only a small part of its belly (venter) comes up to the surface in the triangle between the trapezius, deltoid and teres minor muscles.
 Frequently, the infraspinatus is fused with the teres minor, which extends along its bottom rim.